cpdata/meshmind/docs/operations.md

   the check script automatically so outdated bindings fail fast.
 - Construct a `MemoryService` (for example, using the driver factory) and call `meshmind.api.grpc_server.serve_forever(service, host="0.0.0.0", port=50051)` to expose the RPC interface.
+- The CLI provides `meshmind serve-grpc --host 0.0.0.0 --port 50051 --backend memgraph` to launch the server with configuration derived from environment variables.
 - To embed the server inside a larger application, call `meshmind.api.grpc_server.create_server(...)`, start the returned `grpc.aio.Server`, and integrate its lifecycle with your event loop.
 - `grpcurl -plaintext -d '{"namespace":"demo"}' localhost:50051 meshmind.api.MemoryService/MemoryCounts` queries the